Azure/AZNFS-mount/README.md

 This package picks a free private IP which is not in use by user's machine and mount the NFSv3 share using that IP and create a DNAT rule to route the traffic from the chosen private IP to original endpoint IP.

-> **Mount helper program for a secure communication channel for Azure File NFS mounts.**
+> **Mount helper use case for a secure communication channel for Azure File NFSv4 mounts.**

-It is essential to provide a secure communication channel for NFS traffic.
-This will be achieved by implementing TLS encryption for
+The mount helper can be used to provide a secure communication channel for NFSv4 traffic.
+This is achieved by implementing TLS encryption for
 NFS traffic and leveraging the Security Support Provider Interface (SSPI) for secure communication.

 The aznfs mount helper will be used to mount the NFS shares with TLS support.
 The mount helper initializes dedicated stunnel client